Welcome to Deerpath Garden Club of Lake Forest!

 Did you know…?

-Our Lake Forest Library has a “seed library” with seeds for vegetables and other wild plants that can be sown late summer.
+Our Lake Forest Library has a “seed library” with seeds for vegetables and other wild plants.
 Check it out.
 Thank you to member Marge McClintock for this tip!

 The Spotlight is on…